stuffnting/gutenberg-block-examples/src/richtext-toolbar-buttons/README.md

 Note, these two buttons are unaffected by their absence from the `allowedFormats` array of the `RichText` component.

-## Uses

 ## Also see

 The Gutenberg Handbook's [Formatting Toolbar API](https://developer.wordpress.org/block-editor/how-to-guides/format-api/) section.

-The `richtext-text-align` example demonstrates how to add text-align controls to the toolbar of a custom block.
+The [`richtext-text-align`](../richtext-text-align/) example demonstrates how to add text-align controls to the toolbar of a custom block.

+## Uses

 **JS WP dependencies**